spaceandtimelabs/blitzar-rs/docs/commitments/get_curve25519_generators.md

 # Panics

-If the compute `get_generators` execution in the GPU / CPU fails.
+If the compute `get_curve25519_generators` execution in the GPU / CPU fails.